Rubber Eraser Day is honored. Joseph Priestley accidentally invented the eraser in 1770 when he was experimenting with latex.

 Jacqueline Briggs Martin (born Lewiston, Maine, 1945) writes books for children.
 She wrote Snowflake Bentley, and the book’s illustrator, Mary Azarian, received the 1999 Caldecott Medal.
 Children can learn more at: Jacqueline Briggs Martin.

 Charles Willson Peale (Born Queen Anne County, Maryland, 1741; died Philadelphia, Pennsylvania, February 22, 1827) was a famous portrait painter during the Revolutionary period.
 He enjoyed painting famous Americans.
-He created at least sixty portraits of George Washington.
+He created at least 60 portraits of George Washington.
 His brother (James Peale), and four of his sons (Rembrandt, Rubens, Titian Ramsay, and Raphael) were also accomplished artists.
 Idea: Children can make a portrait of a fellow classmate.
 Hang the results in the “American Gallery.”
 Children could view some of his works at: Charles Willson Peale.

 Bessie Smith (born Chattanooga, Tennessee, 1894; died Clarksdale, Mississippi, September 26, 1937) was nicknamed the “Empress of the Blues.”
 She combined spirituals with jazz, and some experts consider her one of the greatest singers in blues history.
 She died in a car crash in 1937.